MaterializeInc/materialize/doc/developer/feature-benchmark.md

 ## Retry policy

-Any suspected performance regressions will be retried up to `--max-retries` times (default is 3).
-Only regressions that are repeatedly reproducible will cause the benchmark to exit with a nonzero exit code.
-The bottom of the Buildkite log will show the retry attempts.
+Any scenario will be run exactly `--runs-per-scenario` times (default is 3).
+The run with the median wallclock duration will be chosen and other runs will be discarded.

-Reported performance improvements are not retried to establish reprodicibility, so should be considered flukes if seen in the CI output until reliably reproduced locally.
+Reported performance improvements are not retried to establish reproducibility, so should be considered flakes if seen in the CI output until reliably reproduced locally.

 # Measuring memory consumption